• Home

 Social Media.

 Lindon City often puts information out on Facebook.
 As a public entity, you can proactively check our city Facebook posts online without having the app.
 Or, like and follow.
 Interact with our posts to boost the likelihood of seeing Lindon City in your feed.
-Although used less, we have Instagram for Lindon City and the Lindon Police Department, and a YouTube channel primarily for City Council meetings.
-And don't forget about our Lindon City website.
-It's utilized year-round for announcements & useful links.

 Everbridge.
 You pick when.
 You pick how.

 The Everbridge Notification System is the City's primary way to alert you.
 Whether you're a resident or a local business, please sign-up.
-This is NOT reverse 911.
-You MUST opt-in.

 — Choose only emergencies or also city events.— Choose text, phone call, and/or email.— Sign-up if you live, work, or go to school in Lindon.— Register for additional Utah County alerts.